Pattonville: History

+Housing Complex of the U.S. Military

 Pattonville was a large U.S. military housing installation in West Germany during the Cold War, built and maintained by the U.S. Army from 1955 to 1992 as part of the Stuttgart Military Community.
+It was built on a former parade ground near Ludwigsburg in the area of the municipality of Aldingen.
 The community was named for General George S. Patton (1885–1945), commander of the Third Army in World War II.